Facebook

 • Retinoids (e.g. Retin-A, tazarotene)

-• Mometasone: This topical corticosteroid may be used to treat actinic keratosis, but may cause side effects like temporary thinning of the skin.
+• Mometasone: This topical corticosteroid may be used to treat actinic keratosis but may cause side effects like temporary skin thinning.

-• Curettage and electrodesiccation: This is not usually done alone; instead, it's combined with other treatments such as cryotherapy or topical medications.
+• Curettage and electrodesiccation: Typically, people don't do this alone; they combine it with other treatments such as cryotherapy or topical medications.
 It involves scraping the top layers of the skin and applying a chemical solution to stop bleeding.

 • The CC Formula: This cream-based treatment can transport highly available zinc and copper to target and attack only the diseased cells.
 Click here for more information on the CC Formula.